vcfvct/aws-exam/azure.md

   * Data in the archive access tier is stored offline.
 The archive tier offers the lowest storage costs but also the highest access costs and latency.
   * The archive tier supports only LRS, GRS, and RA-GRS redundancy options.
   * When you rehydrate a blob, you can set the priority for the rehydration operation via the optional x-ms-rehydrate-priority header on a Set Blob Tier.
 Standard priority or High Priority.
+  * it takes *1-15 hours* to recover data form the archive tier.
 * Azure Storage redundancy
   * Locally-redundant storage, LRS (replicated in same data center)
   * Zone-redundant storage, ZRS (replicated in different Data center within same AZ)